|Nutritional Guidelines (per serving)|

 Beetroot is best roasted with the skin on, which is easily removed once the beetroot is cooked.
 Take care not to break the skin when washing the beetroot and do not cut the roots off and leave at least 1”/2.5cm of stalk on the top.

-- Bake in the preheated oven for 40 - 45 minutes or until the beets are soft but not shrunken.
+Bake in the preheated oven for 40 to 45 minutes or until the beets are soft but not shrunken.
 Remove the tin from the oven, then leave the beets to cool.

 Roast beetroot works well with soft goats' cheese and seasonal greens, in a salad, gently warmed and served on pasta with fresh ruccola/rocket, as a side dish with any meat, or just on their own with an extra drizzle of olive oil, yum.